MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsOnlineUser.md

 Phone
 WindowsEmailAddress*

-**Attributes renamed/replaced:**
+*Attributes renamed/replaced:*
-•FirstName renamed to GivenName
+-FirstName renamed to GivenName
-•DirSyncEnabled renamed to UserDirSyncEnabled •MCOValidationErrors renamed to UserValidationErrors
+-DirSyncEnabled renamed to UserDirSyncEnabled -MCOValidationErrors renamed to UserValidationErrors

 *New User Attributes*
 FeatureTypes – Array of unique strings specifying what features are enabled for a user (plan not displayed)